srckid/Numerical-methods/README.md

 # Numerical-methods
-This repo is the project for Numerical Methods.
+##This repo is the subject project for Numerical Methods.

+###Problem 1:
-Problem 1 implement Bisection method, Fixed point iteration method and Newton-Raphson method to find root of equation
+Use Bisection method, Fixed point iteration method and Newton-Raphson method to find root of equation.

+###Problem 2:

+###Problem 3: